tdewolff/canvas/README.md

 * Implement Bentley-Ottmann algorithm to find all line intersections (clipping)
 * Intersection function between line, Bézier and ellipse and between themselves (for path merge, overlap=mask, etc.)
 * Implement path clipping
+* Implement path subtype Polygon which has functionality only for polygons
+* Implement Transform function for all transformations (scaling, translation, rotation)

 Optimization